-Table 13: OrganisationalUnit attributes and model associations decisionOwned: Decision [\]
+Table 13: OrganisationalUnit attributes and model associations

-Attribute Description This attribute lists the instances of Decision that are made by this OrganisationalUnit.

-This attribute lists the instances of Decision that are owned by this OrganisationalUnit.
+Attribute Description decisionMade: Decision [] This attribute lists the instances of Decision that are made by this OrganisationalUnit. decisionOwned: Decision[] This attribute lists the instances of Decision that are owned by this OrganisationalUnit.

 6.3.9 Business Knowledge Model metamodel